 Awards and Recognition

-2014 – RSVP Singapore was a recipient of the 2014 Charity Council’s Special Commendation Award for Strong Management Practices.
+2014 – RSVP Singapore received the 2014 Charity Council’s Special Commendation Award for Strong Management Practices.

 2010 – RSVP Singapore was awarded the NCSS Outstanding VWO Award 2010 for Innovation.